 Volunteers are a vital part of the successful operation of our school.
-Listed below are verious volunteer opportunities ranging from the Elected Executive Team members to a general opportunities like our Copy/Cut/Stuff volunteers!
+PTA membership is only required if a volunteer is holding an elected, board, chair, or coordinator position.
+General school volunteers are not required, but encouraged to be PTA members!
+Not a member?
+Join PTA HERE.
+Listed below are various volunteer opportunities ranging from the elected executive committee members to a general chair positions like our Copy/Cut/Stuff volunteers!
 There’s something for everyone!

 Email us if you have any questions or would like to join our team!